andrianarivo/Genshin-Summit/README.md

 events.
 The Summit offers attendees a chance to connect with fellow fans from around the world, gain insights into the game's development, and participate in exciting events and activities.

+> Take a look at the video introduction of the project [here](https://www.loom.com/share/fb8cd525d1fe43d5a40df414e0e34277).

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>